Cellbit: 2018–present: Career as a streamer and Ordem Paranormal

-In July 2022, Lange launched three new spinoff seasons of his main project, the first one being O Segredo na Ilha and was initiated a week after its announcement.
+In July 2022, Lange announced three new spinoff seasons of his main project, the first one being O Segredo na Ilha and was initiated a week after its announcement.
 Furthermore, it was announced that a comic would be made featuring the first season of Ordem Paranormal.
 In October 2022, the second spinoff season of Ordem Paranormal began, called Sinais do Outro Lado.
-On 23 September 2023, the third spinoff of Ordem Paranormal was announced: Ordem Paranormal: Quarentena, featuring international content creators such as Roier, Quackity, Baghera Jones and Foolish, as well as Brazilian creators, being the first season that reached international proportions, being later nominated for The Streamer Awards in the Best Streamed Series category.
+On 23 September 2023, a special of Ordem Paranormal was announced: Ordem Paranormal: Quarentena, featuring international content creators such as Roier, Quackity, Baghera Jones and Foolish, as well as Brazilian creators, being the first season that reached international proportions, being later nominated for The Streamer Awards in the Best Streamed Series category.

-In October 2025, Lange launched that last spinoff season of Ordem Paranormal called Hexatombe, featuring five killers of their earlier RPG campaigns.
+In October 2025, Lange launched the last spinoff season of Ordem Paranormal called Hexatombe, featuring five killers from Natal Macabro, a previous three part special.

 In February 2024, in a Twitter post, Lange revealed being asexual as well as having been through many situations of abuse and psychological trauma in his past relationships.
 He did this as a response towards, according to him, false, informal accusations of sexual abuse by his former girlfriend, Flávia Eloisa Gato, providing a detailed response, disputing the allegations and presenting a 19-page document addressing the claims.
 In the document, Lange addresses not only the most recent allegations, but also previous accusations of emotional abuse and relationship violence.
 According to Lange, his ex-girlfriend "had a pattern of manipulative behavior throughout the relationship".
 Lange then sued multiple people due to the publishing of 217 Internet posts that "objectively imputed false offenses [towards him]".

+Since 2024, Lange has co-hosted Errou Rodou, an annual Oscar watch party livestream on Twitch alongside fellow streamers LJoga, Cinemagrath and MeiaUm, in which participants attempt to predict winners in each category.